- Food and Cooking»

 Quick Diamond-Shaped Biscuits

-Roll out biscuit dough and cut on the diagonal in a criss-cross pattern for diamond-shaped biscuits.
-Far better texture and your biscuits will look appealing.
+Roll out biscuit dough and cut like you would for square biscuits but cut these on the diagonal in a criss-cross pattern for diamond-shaped biscuits.

 Quick Round Biscuits